Start a Chapter

 How to start an SSDP chapter at your school

-Our Outreach staff is available to help with everything outlined below and with anything else involved in building and maintaining a chapter.
+Our Outreach team is available to help with everything outlined below and with anything else involved in building and maintaining a chapter.
 If you have any questions about the chapter start-up process, please email us.

-1. Submit a New Chapter Application
+Submit a New Chapter Application

 - Fill out this form to start the process.

-2. Learn about SSDP and our available resources
+Learn about SSDP and our available resources

 - Read SSDP’s mission and values statement.